ppy/osu-wiki/news/2026/2026-02-24-project-loved-february-2026.md

 [HITO Mania](https://osu.ppy.sh/beatmapsets/2127065#mania) is an interesting creature.
 The song itself having taken the internet off-guard through its quirks, the resulting map transcribes those feelings pretty accurately.
 Through literal screamers and jumpscares interspersed by mechanical, abrasive stutters and transitions, *HITO Mania* packs a punch in terms of execution.
 Especially given Mafufu's attention to detail in terms of SV flourish.

-This makes its feature within the [4 Digit osu!mania World Cup 2024](/wiki/Tournaments/4DM/2024) Quarterfinals mappool even more striking, especially as it lied beside [AlexDunk's map of __PLACEHOLDER_2__sing sing red indigo__PLACEHOLDER_3__](https://osu.ppy.sh/beatmapsets/2127152), another very particular entry among SV entries.
+This makes its feature within the [4 Digit osu!mania World Cup 2024](/wiki/Tournaments/4DM/2024) Quarterfinals mappool even more striking, especially as it lied beside [AlexDunk's map of *sing sing red indigo*](https://osu.ppy.sh/beatmapsets/2127152), another very particular entry among SV entries.
 A very cut and rigid gimmick-based option to complement a rhythmically chaotic, almost vibe-based accuracy nightmare.

 Whether you have a thirst for SV or a thirst for blood, you're welcome to make that known through your vote in the forum thread.
 Remember to follow your local laws, however.